Annual Conference FAQs

 • Workshop Session

-All presenters, including pre-conference presenters, poster session participants, and moderators must have an active NWSA individual membership AND be registered for the general conference.
+All presenters, including pre-conference presenters, poster session participants, and moderators must have an active NWSA individual membership AND be registered for the general conference by appropriate deadlines.

 Membership and conference registration require separate fees.
 We recommend updating your individual membership first before registering for the conference in order to receive the reduced rate.

-Each presenting member of a panel, workshop, or presentation, including the moderator, must meet these requirements.
-If you have organized a panel with community partners and activists, each presenter is required to be a current NWSA member and registered for the conference by the August 30th, 2024 deadline.
+Each presenting member of a panel, workshop, or multi-author presentation, including the moderator, must meet these requirements.
+If you have organized a panel with community partners and activists, each presenter is required to be a current NWSA member and registered for the conference by the set 2025 deadline.

-There is no mobile app for the 44th conference.
-Our official conference submission portal, Oxford Abstracts, can be accessed via mobile phones in your browser.
+Our official conference submission portal, X-CD, can be accessed via computers and mobile phones in your browser.
 We received feedback noting that a more accessible means of viewing conference details is/was sorely needed.
-You will not need to download a mobile app to access Oxford Abstracts and it will allow you to connect/chat with other attendees, build your own schedule, and see accurate details for sessions/events.
+Engaging in our 2025 Conference app will allow you to:

-All conference submitters will receive “Accept/Decline” notifications via Oxford Abstracts on June 15th, 2024.
+All conference submitters will receive “Accept/Decline” notifications via XCD no later than the week of July 1st.

 Volunteer moderators are needed for some conference sessions.
 All accepted moderators and presenters must fulfill the requirements of individual membership and conference registration.
-NWSA staff will contact you in August 2024 to match you with a panel.
+NWSA staff will contact you in fall 2025 to match you with a panel.

-Meals are not provided during the conference.
-Some institutions, caucuses, and other sponsored groups will choose to host receptions/meetings that may have food and beverage available but this is not guaranteed.
+Lastly, some institutions, caucuses, and other sponsored groups may choose to host receptions/meetings that may have food and beverage available but this is not guaranteed.
+Please explore the conference program to review such events!

 Registration Questions

-There are two core NWSA Pre-Conferences which require registration: the Program Administration and Development (PAD) pre-conference and the Women’s Centers Committee (WC) Pre-Conference.
+There are two core NWSA Pre-Conferences which require registration: the Program Administration and Development Committee (PAD) pre-conference and the Women’s Centers Committee (WCC) Pre-Conference.

 The NWSA offers a limited number of registration scholarships and travel grants to accepted presenters.
-NWSA especially encourages student research and involvement at its Annual Conferences via scholarship awards.
-NWSA offers a limited number of registration scholarships and travel grants to accepted presenters.
-Students, scholars and activists with a demonstrated need for financial assistance are encouraged to apply.
+NWSA especially encourages student research and involvement at its Annual Conferences via a limited number of registration scholarships and travel grants to accepted presenters.
+Students, scholars, contingent educators, and activists with a demonstrated need for financial assistance are encouraged to apply.
 Particular consideration will be given to assisting those with need who have not previously received NWSA travel grants.

 The registration scholarships and travel grants are also intended to encourage the participation of individuals from under-represented and/or precarious constituencies in the NWSA.
-The travel grant and registration scholarship application application closes on April 30th, 2024
+The Ann K. Schonberger Travel and Registration Grant opens in the Spring season.

 At this time, NWSA does not offer official group rates for Annual Conference registration.
 However, we are willing to work with departments and organizations sending large amounts of students to our conference.
-Please email our Operations Manager, Courtney Carroll, at operations@nwsa.org with the details of your group, budget information and any other details you would like us to know in order to review your request.
+Please email our Operations and Infrastructure Manager, Courtney Carroll, at NationalOffice@nwsa.org with the details of your group, budget information and any other details you would like us to know in order to review your request.
+We work with our Treasurer and Finance Committee to review all requests.

-Guest registration fees are applicable to all partners and/or individuals who will not attend concurrent sessions but may be interested in attending Annual Conference events such as receptions, plenaries, etc. More information will be available October 2024.
+Guest registration fees are applicable to all partners and/or individuals who will not attend concurrent sessions but may be interested in attending Annual Conference events such as receptions, plenaries, etc. If you are interested in purchasing a Day Pass for guests and non-members of the Association, please email the National Office (NationalOffice@nwsa.org) with the Subject Line: "Day Pass Request" and your name and we will coordinate next steps in alignment with our Finance Committee's oversight.

 Presenter Questions

 PLEASE NOTE: You cannot bring your own projector or speakers due to union regulations.
-With the exception of adapters, all audiovisual equipment must be handled by the audiovisual provider.
-We HIGHLY recommend you bring an adapter as none will be available or provided by NWSA or the audiovisual provider.
+With the exception of HDMI adapters, all audiovisual equipment must be handled by the audiovisual provider.
+We HIGHLY recommend you bring an HDMI adapter in addition to your personal computer/laptop as we will not have such equipment available for use.

 NWSA receives far more requests for AV resources than we can provide at the conference.
 While we work to meet as many requests as we can, we cannot currently provide AV to all who request it.
-The Proposal Review Committee reviews all requests for accepted proposals including the AV rationale and makes those decisions as a part of developing the conference program.
+The Proposal Review Committee and our Access and Inclusion Committee reviews all requests for accepted proposals, including the AV rationale and makes those decisions as a part of developing the conference program.

 We encourage all presenters to also use alternative formats such as handouts to convey visual information.
-Our submission site, Oxford Abstracts, also functions as our virtual conference program.
+Our submission site, X-CD, also functions as our virtual conference program.
 We encourage all presenters - regardless of A/V assignments - to provide access copies and relevant materials through the proper session channels!

 Accessibility Questions

-Any accommodation requests related to scheduling and room location (i.e. scheduling your session near an elevator/escalator, requesting an ASL interpreter, etc.) can be made in your submission through Oxford Abstracts.
+Any accommodation requests related to scheduling and room location (i.e. scheduling your session near an elevator/escalator, requesting an ASL interpreter, etc.) can be made in your submission through our submission portal, X-CD.

 • NWSA is committed to making the Annual Conference accessible to all attendees.
 If a need arises on-site, we encourage you to stop by registration for assistance and ask for a NWSA staff person.